 The Program is structured in a flexible manner to accommodate the diverse skill levels and research-training needs of students who are admitted to the Program.
 We expect students to complete their degree requirements within four to five years, maximum.

 ADMISSIONS ARE HIGHLY COMPETITIVE.
-We accept about 5% of all applicants, two of whom are given financial assistance (tuition and a stipend).
+We accept about 5% of all applicants, three of whom are given financial assistance (full tuition, fees, and a stipend) for four years.
 The Department is committed to reviewing applicants from diverse backgrounds.

 Current students are listed in the "community" section of the site.
 Those with emails listed are interested in being contacted by potential doctoral candidates.